bhuvana-chinnadurai/playlists/README.md

 - `quill` to write scala code to interact with postgres. https://getquill.io/#
 - `postgres` as a database using docker https://hub.docker.com/_/postgres

-# How to run
+## How to run the service

-sbt run

-# Installation

-docker run -d --name postgres-server -p 5432:5432 -e "POSTGRES_PASSWORD=password" postgres docker exec -it 149b6545485e /bin/sh
+Run the service `playlists` by executing  `docker-compose up --force-recreate`

+This will start the service running at `localhost:8080`

-# Playlists
+## Playlists

 ## Available Endpoints
 The end points are: